 - Avoid public displays of affection.
-Like other Asian culture, Vietnamese people prefer to keep a certain distance to their opposite gender friends.
-A Vietnam travel tip is not to show too much affection in public or hug and hold hands a person you just know without asking them since it may make other people uncomfortable.
+Like other Asian cultures, Vietnamese people prefer to keep a certain distance from their opposite-gender friends.
+A Vietnam travel tip is not to show too much affection in public or hug and hold hands with a person you just know without asking them since it may make other people uncomfortable.

 - Ask permission before taking photos of the locals.
 This one is a useful tip for your travel in Viet since asking permission in such cases is a polite gesture, showing your respect for them.
 It is also a wonderful chance for you to have a conversation with locals.
 Most Vietnamese people are friendly and hospitable, and you will find many interesting stories when chatting with them.

 - Travel overland.
-Traveling by public transports including trains and bus can significantly help to reduce a considerable amount of carbon monoxide and other harmful exhaust emissions.
+Traveling by public transport including trains and buses can significantly help to reduce a considerable amount of carbon monoxide and other harmful exhaust emissions.
 Besides, this is an ideal way of responsible travel in Vietnam for you to thoroughly enjoy the gorgeous sightseeing along the road during your trip, especially when you go through the Vietnamese countryside.

 Find a bus/train ticket online here: